Substructure Definition

 NLSPRINGDAMPERS

 table).
-The second entry defines the type of system that is being modeled.
+The second entry defines the type of connection that is being modeled.
 There are two options: ‘spring’ and ‘damp’.
 This affects the way the coefficients in the following entries are interpreted.If ‘spring’ is selected, then QBlade expects the definition table to consists of displacement or rotation (in m or rad) and stiffness (in N/m or Nm/rad) entries.

 If ‘damp’ is selected, then QBlade expects the definition table to consist of velocity (in m/s or rad/s) and damping (in N(m/s) or Nm/(rad/s)) entries.